Navid200/xDrip/docs/Nightscout/NS_Install.md

 Open a [terminal](./Terminal.md).

-Copy and paste the following line into the terminal of your Nighscout virtual machine and enter.
+Copy and paste the following highlighted line into the terminal of your Nighscout virtual machine and enter.
 **Caution:** Be very careful not to copy it into any other computer as it could overwrite the contents of the machine.

 <mark style="background-color: #dFbFff">curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash</mark>